jereinhardt/feste/README.md

 ### When not to use

-It is recommended you DO NOT include the `Feste::Mailer` module in any mailer that handles improtant emails, such as password reset emails.
-If you do, make sure you do not categorize any improtant emails.
+It is recommended you DO NOT include any important emails, such as password reset emails, into a subscribable category.
 It is also recommended you do not include the subscription link in any email that is sent to multiple recipients.
 Though Feste comes with some security measures, it is assumed that each email is intended for only one recipient, and the `subscription_url` helper leads to a subsciption page meant only for that recipient.
-Exposing this page to other users may allow them to change subscription preferences for others' accounts.
+Exposing this page to other users may allow them to change subscription preferences for someone else's account.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/jereinhardt/feste.

+## License

+The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+l create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing